ashishshah1995/Spring-Framework/README.md

 # Bean Scope- LifeCycle of Bean

-1 -Default scope of bean is singleton
+1 Default scope of bean is singleton

-2 -Prototype - create new bean instance for each container req
+2 Prototype - create new bean instance for each container req

-3 -Request,session , global are Scoped for HTTP web apps.
+3 Request, session and global are scoped for HTTP web apps.